Unraveling the Strangler Pattern (Part I): An Introduction to the Optimal Application Modernization Approach

 What Is Strangler Pattern?

 The Strangler pattern is an architectural pattern used in software development that involves gradually bringing legacy systems up to date.
-Rather than completely rewriting critical IT systems—which can lead to costly downtime and significant operational risks—organizations incrementally replace legacy components with agile ones until cloud migration is complete.
+Rather than completely rewriting critical IT systems—which can lead to costly downtime and significant operational risks—organizations incrementally replace legacy components with modern ones until cloud migration is complete.

 So, how is this possible?
 The Strangler pattern places the legacy system behind a facade.
 As new applications and services are added, the facade begins to reroute users to those updated versions.
 If a certain component hasn’t been modernized yet, the facade will simply route users to the legacy application or service.
 It’s a seamless process that enables old and new systems to function together until migration is complete.